Identifying your key stakeholder groups

 Organizing users into groups and roles

 Users within your digital workplace should be organized into specific groups based on the different types of users, affiliations, and roles within the organization.
-Working with our Configuration Specialists, a "Group & Role" taxonomy is created to align your users within your digital workplace.
+A "Group & Role" taxonomy is created to align your users within your digital workplace.
 This taxonomy is generally based on the following three criteria:

 Types of users (by activity)